How do I store, handle, and inject peptides safely, and which side effects mean stop?

 Once you've sourced and dosed correctly, the remaining risks are about keeping the peptide intact and getting it into your body cleanly — plus knowing the side effects that mean stop.

-Evidence tier framing: This is Tier 2 — established cold-chain handling, aseptic technique, and clinical red-flag recognition.
+Evidence tier: This is Tier 2 — established cold-chain handling, aseptic technique, and clinical red-flag recognition.
 None of it is speculative; it's the same handling logic used for any injectable.

 The essentials: